-The SIOFA Fisheries Overview is intended to be a public document that aims to summarize, at a minimum, the last 5 years of available data, as well as illustrate broad temporal trends in the main fisheries within the SIOFA area (Figure 1).
+The SIOFA Fisheries Overview is a public document that aims to summarize, at a minimum, the last 5 years of available data, as well as illustrate broad temporal trends in the main fisheries within the SIOFA Area (Figure 1).
 Its target audience is the general public, as well as institutions and countries wanting to better understand SIOFA fisheries.
-It can also serve as a description of data available on SIOFA fisheries, which could be used by scientists and consultants alike when evaluating research involving this data.
+It also serves as a description of data available on SIOFA fisheries, which can be used by scientists and consultants alike when evaluating research involving this data.

-Fisheries Summaries (which are currently being developed for a number of species of interest) integrate this overview by providing further details on single species ecology/biology and their fisheries and are a useful resource for exploring specific knowledge.
-An interim list of the species declared as a target of fisheries by SIOFA CCPs (Contracting Parties (CP), Cooperating non Contracting Parties (CNCP) and Participating Fishing Entities (PFE)) as per CMM 2021/02, including their FAO codes, is provided in Appendix A for clarity and pending further revisions by the SIOFA Scientific Committee.
-The SIOFA Ecosystem Summary further integrates this overview by providing in the main areas of work on ecosystems and species conservation within the SIOFA area.
+Fisheries Summaries (e.g. the orange roughy fisheries summary, with others currently being developed for a number of species of interest) integrate this overview by providing further details on single species ecology/biology and their fisheries and are a useful resource for exploring specific knowledge.
+An interim list of the species declared as a target of fisheries by SIOFA CCPs (Contracting Parties (CP), Cooperating non Contracting Parties (CNCP) and Participating Fishing Entities (PFE)) as per CMM 02-2021, including their FAO codes, is provided in Appendix A. The SIOFA Ecosystem Summary https://siofa.org/sites/default/files/files/SIOFA-Ecosystem-Summary-2023.pdf supplements this overview by describing the main areas of work on ecosystems and species conservation within the SIOFA Area.

-Figure 1 - The SIOFA Agreement area and its subareas highlighted with different colours (source: SIOFA Spatial database).
+Figure 1 - The SIOFA Area and its subareas highlighted with different colours (source: SIOFA Spatial database).
 The subarea colour code is used consistently to identify subareas throughout this overview.